dimpram101/dimpram101/README.md

 ### Hi there 👋

-I'm Dimas Pramudya and i'm currently in my 5th semester in Kalimantan Institute of Techonology.
+I'm Dimas Pramudya and i'm currently in my 5th semester at Kalimantan Institute of Techonology.

 <!--
 **dimpram101/dimpram101** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.